A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Derivations and Proofs

 Note that the propensity score can be written as $E[A|X]$, because $A$ is binary.
 Then,

 where the second equality follows because conditioning on $X$ renders conditioning on $X$ and $p(X)$ redundant.
 Similarly,

-Equation (A5) follows from (A4) because of the law of iterated expectation in probability theory.
-Equation (A6) follows from (A5) because conditioning on $X$ renders conditioning on $X$ and $p(X)$ redundant, and the last equality follows from a property of the conditional expectation in probability theory.
+Equation (B5) follows from (B4) because of the law of iterated expectation in probability theory.
+Equation (B6) follows from (B5) because conditioning on $X$ renders conditioning on $X$ and $p(X)$ redundant, and the last equality follows from a property of the conditional expectation in probability theory.